IITDhTraining/Compiler_Optimizations_Course/session9_loop_optimizations/readme.md

 # (Optimizing Transformations)

 This directory contains slides and code demos on loop optimizations.
 Currently only code example related to simplification of induction variable is added.
-Examples on writing optimization passes and other optimizations will be added soon.
+Examples on writing optimization passes and other optimizations are added in session10.

 ## I. Installing `llvm`